HasanBradfordUni/AI-Apps-Challenge-2025/7.July_ai-speech-to-text-app/README.md

-# AI Speech-to-Text App (Including Voice Commands)
+# AI Apps Challenge 2025

 ### © Hasan Akhtar 2025, All Rights Reserved

 <br>
 <hr>

-## AI Speech-to-Text App - July Project
+## AI Speech-to-Text App (Including Voice Commands) - July Project

 ### Project Overview
 The **AI Speech-to-Text App** is a smart voice assistant–style application that enables **real-time transcription, AI summarisation**, and **interactive voice command functionality**.
 Users can speak naturally to the app, transcribe ongoing meetings, livestreams, or recorded audio (up to 1 hour), and receive a **clear AI-generated summary** of the conversation or media.